-Total growth of at least 5% is predicted in 32 of 37 business and management occupations across the US between 2016 and 2026, according to recent Bureau of Labor Statistics (BLS) data.
-The highest growth is predicted for market analysts and marketing specialists, at 22.8% over ten years, with financial managers next at 18.7%.
+Total growth of at least 5% is predicted in 32 of 37 business and management occupations across the US between 2016 and 2026, according to recent Bureau of Labor Statistics (BLS) data.5 The highest growth is predicted for market analysts and marketing specialists, at 22.8% over ten years, with financial managers next at 18.7%.5

-Maryland’s economy has consistently outperformed that of the nation over the last several decades, including a notably smaller peak in unemployment due to the Great Recession: while the nation as a whole hit 10% in late 2009, Maryland peaked at just 7.8%.
-This may be because of the state’s location near the nation’s capital—public sector jobs tend to be less subject to economic cycles than private sector jobs.
+Maryland’s economy has consistently outperformed that of the nation over the last several decades, including a notably smaller unemployment peak due to the Great Recession.
+While the nation hit 10% in late 2009, Maryland peaked at just 7.8%.
+This may be because of the state’s location near the nation’s capital—public sector jobs tend to be less subject to economic cycles than private-sector jobs.
 The state’s current unemployment rate is 4.3%, a slight increase from 4.0% in late 2017, but still quite low.
-About 240,000 people were employed in the business and management sector in Maryland in 2016.
-The largest subgroup was general and operations managers, with 47,360 employed, nearly double accountants and auditors (26,230) and business operations specialists (21,610).
-All other categories were below 20,000, and most below 10,000.
+About 240,000 people were employed in the business and management sector in Maryland in 2016.6 The largest subgroup was general and operations managers, with 47,360 employed, nearly double accountants and auditors (26,230), and business operations specialists (21,610).6 All other categories were below 20,000, and most below 10,000.6

-BLS data shows the overall average annual wage in 2016 across all occupations in Maryland as $78,945, ranking the state #1 in the nation, more than $20,000 higher than the national average.
-Business and management occupations had a weighted average annual salary of around $106,000 that year, which gives Maryland one of the lowest differentials between business salaries and overall average salary.
-Chief executives led that way with an average salary of $192,400, followed by 14 management careers paying between $100,000 and $150,000.
-The lowest paid group, credit counselors, earned $45,490.
+BLS data shows the overall average annual wage in 2016 across all Maryland occupations as $78,945, ranking the state #1 in the nation, more than $20,000 higher than the national average.6 Business and management occupations had a weighted average annual salary of around $106,000 that year, which gives Maryland one of the lowest differentials between business salaries and overall average salary.6 Chief executives led that way with an average salary of $192,400, followed by 14 management careers paying between $100,000 and $150,000.6 The lowest-paid group, credit counselors, earned $45,490.6

 |Accountants and Auditors||13-2011||26,230||$39||$80,930||10.0%|